shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/angular/intro.md

 - Because of the immediate synchronization of the model and the view, the controller can be completely separated from the view, and simply concentrate on the model data.
 - To the data binding in AngularJS, the view will reflect any changes made in the controller.
-- ng-controller directive defines the application controller.
+- `ng-controller` directive defines the application controller.
 - A controller is a JavaScript Object, created by a standard JavaScript object constructor.

 #### AngularJS Data Binding

 - Data binding in AngularJS is the synchronization between the model and the view.
-- Data binding: When data in the model changes, the view reflects the change, and when data in the view changes, the model is updated as well.
+- **Data binding:** When data in the model changes, the view reflects the change, and when data in the view changes, the model is updated as well.
 This happens immediately and automatically.

 #### Incremental DOM (IDOM)

-- It is same as virtual DOM, but with a different approach.Instead of building a representation of the DOM tree in memory, it just uses the real DOM to diff against new trees.
+- It is same as Virtual DOM(VDOM-which is used in ReactJS), but with a different approach.Unlike building a representation of the DOM tree in memory(which is done by VDOM), it just uses the real DOM to diff against new trees.
 - Every component gets compiled into a series of instructions.
 Those instructions create DOM trees and update them in-place when the data changes.

-**Angular JS is perfect for database CRUD (Create Read Update Delete) applications.**
+**AngularJS is perfect for database CRUD (Create Read Update Delete) applications.**

-#### Angular & JS differences:
+#### Differences between AngularJS & JS:

 - AngularJS expressions do not support conditionals, loops, and exceptions, while JavaScript expressions do.
 - AngularJS expressions support filters, while JavaScript expressions do not.

-#### React JS vs Angular JS
+#### Differences between AngularJS & ReactJS:

 - React is a library while Angular is a framework.
-- ReactJs is easy to understand and execute while AngularJs is difficult due to third-party syntax and libraries.
+- ReactJS is easy to understand and execute while AngularJS is difficult due to third-party syntax and libraries.
-- ReactJs is on Open Source Framework while AngularJs is on MVC framework.
+- ReactJS is on Open Source Library while AngularJS is on MVC framework.
-- ReactJS works on Virtual DOM while AngularJs works on Regular DOM.
+- ReactJS works on Virtual DOM while AngularJS works on Regular DOM.
-- The main difference is state of its management.
+- The key difference lies in it's state management.
 AngularJS has data binding, whereas React is generally augmented by Redux to give unidirectional data flow and work with immutable data.
 - React offers better rendering performance than Angular because of its virtual DOM.
 - Angular is based on Typescript and React is based on Javascript.